sayanee/angularjs-pdf/CONTRIBUTING.md

 #Contribute and share

-1. Fork this project and install the packages
+1. Fork this project and install the packages with npm and bower

 	```
-	bower install
-	npm install
+	bower i && npm i
 	```
 - Create a new feature/patch branch
-- Code code code and amend the `example` folder especially the file `example/js/directives/angular-pdf.js`
+- Code code code and amend the file `dist/angular-pdf.js`
-- Run `grunt` to create the build files in folder `dist`
+- Run `npm run build` to create the build minified and example files
 - Code code code
 - Run `npm test` to ensure the [build](https://travis-ci.org/sayanee/angularjs-pdf) will pass
 - Write a [good commit message](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit-message-format)